-- Bread crumbs: You can usually find bags of bread crumbs in the grocery store in the bakery section.
+- Fresh bread crumbs: You can usually find bags of fresh bread crumbs in the grocery store in the bakery section.
 They’re super convenient, but you can always make your own with bread you have on hand and using a food processor or blender.

 - Milk: Used for soaking the bread crumbs.

 - Ground beef: I use lean ground beef in this meatballs recipe.